Steroid Side Effects: How to Reduce Drug Side Effects of Corticosteroids

+How to think about the suggestions below: Any suggestion here which is not clear or which you think may not apply to you should be discussed with the your physician.
+Note also that the side effects of steroids very much depend on the dose and how long they are taken.
+If your dose is low, your risk of serious side effect is quite small, especially if precautions, as discussed below, are taken.
 Reading about these side effects may make you uncomfortable about taking steroids.
-While you should be fully aware of the risks before starting these medications, please be reassured that many people take steroids with minor or no side-effects.
+You should be well aware of the risks before starting these medications.
+However, please be reassured that many people take steroids with minor or no side effects.
+Please also remember that steroids are often extremely effective and can be life-saving.
 If any of the suggestions here is unclear, or seems irrelevant to you, please discuss it with your physician.

-With long-term use, corticosteroids can result in the following side effects.
-But taking care of yourself as discussed below may reduce the risks.
+With long-term use, corticosteroids can result in any of the following side effects.
+However, taking care of yourself as discussed below may reduce the risks.

-If you get symptoms like these when you taper your steroids, discuss them with your doctor.
-Your physician will work with you to continually try to taper your steroid dose, at a safe rate of decrease.
-On each visit, discuss with your physician whether it is possible to decrease your steroid dose.
-Even if you develop a side effect that requires stopping or rapidly reducing your steroid therapy, you still need to taper the dose-never stopping or decreasing the dose abruptly.
-The adverse effects of an abrupt decrease of steroid dose are often worse than the side effect you were concerned about.
+If you get symptoms like these when you taper your steroids, discuss them with the doctor.
+Your physician will work with you to continually try to taper your steroid dose, at a safe rate of decrease, depending on how you are doing.
+On each visit, discuss with the physician whether it is possible to decrease your steroid dose.

 Long-term steroids can suppress the protective role of your immune system and increase your risk of infection.

-- Smoking and alcohol increase the risk of osteoporosis, so reduce or eliminate these habits as much as possible.
+- Smoking and alcohol increase the risk of osteoporosis, so limiting these is helpful.

-- Assess your risk of falls.
-Thoroughly examine your home and correct situations that might result in a fall, such as eliminating scatter rugs and any obstacles between bedroom and bathroom, and installing night-lights.
+- Assess risk of falls.
+Make a thorough examination of your home and correct situations that might result in a fall, such as eliminating scatter rugs and any obstacles between bedroom and bathroom, and installing night lights.

 Steroids affect your metabolism and how your body deposits fat.
 This can increase your appetite, leading to weight gain, and in particular lead to extra deposits of fat in your abdomen.

-Watch your calories and exercise regularly to try to prevent excessive weight gain.
+- Watch your calories and exercise regularly to try to prevent excessive weight gain.
 But don't let weight gain damage your self-esteem.
-Know that the weight will come off - and your stomach return to its normal size - relatively easily in the six months to a year after you discontinue steroids.
+Know that the weight will be easier to take off in the six months to a year after you discontinue steroids.